nunofachada/cf4ocl/README.md

 News
 ====

-The 2.0.0 stable version is now [available](https://github.com/FakenMC/cf4ocl/releases).
+*17 Jan.
+2015*

+The 2.0.1 version fixes a specific issue with OpenCL <= 1.2 devices and is available in the [releases](https://github.com/FakenMC/cf4ocl/releases) page.

 Summary
 =======